 When do I use an aspect ratio calculator?

-Aspect ratio calculators use an algorithm to make edits precise and help you to crop or expand images.
+These calculators use an algorithm to make edits precise and help you to crop or expand images.
 When you get the correct formula, your resized image will not appear squashed or stretched.
 That will make your content look professional and polished.

-How storyboards help your aspect ratio
+How storyboards can help

 When you set out to make a film, you need to think about how each image looks on the screen.
 To help plan, you should make storyboards.
 A storyboard allows you to actually take the images from your imagination and put them into real life.
 That way you can work with your DP to transfer those images into a shot list.